formester/formester-site/content/blog/how-to-integrate-mailgun-smtp-with-formester.md

 ---
-title: How To Integrate Mailgun SMTP With Formester | SMTP Configuration For Mailgun - Formester
+metaTitle: How To Integrate Mailgun SMTP With Formester | SMTP Configuration For Mailgun - Formester
-description: Learn how to integrate Mailgun SMTP with Formester to easily send emails from your application.
+metaDescription: Learn how to integrate Mailgun SMTP with Formester to easily send emails from your application.
 This guide provides step-by-step instructions on configuring Mailgun SMTP with Formester.
+title: How to integrate MailGun SMTP with Formester
+description: This guide helps you configure SMTP settings for MailGun SMTP on Formester.
+You can then start sending all emails through your personalized emails and receive response directly in your inbox
 keywords: smtp, mailgun smtp, mailgun smtp integration, mailgun smtp credentials
 author: Ravindra Kumar Verma
 createdAt: 2022-12-19T11:20:02.681Z